scott967/script.tv.show.next.aired/README.txt

+script.tv.show.next.aired
+Version 7.x - renewed version by marcelveldt using the new TVDB api Based on the original work and contributions by Ppic, Frost, ronie, `Black, phil65 and offcourse WayneD

 How to use this addon in your skin:

-I) Startup.xml:
-Beginning with 6.0.10 there is no longer any need to run the next-aired script in the skin's Startup.xml.
-Skins that have the old call should start to remove this soon (allowing 6.0.10 to propagate first).

-The script now uses an xbmc.service to start up the background updater that will scan your library and fetch next-aired info for your shows.
+I) Window Properties for shows airing today

-For shows that are airing today, the script will set the window properties listed below.
+For all shows that are airing today, the script will set the window properties listed below.

 Window(Home).Property(NextAired.%d.*):
 Label               (tv show name)
 Thumb               (tv show icon)
-AirTime             (eg. 'Wednesday, Thursday: 9:00 pm') Path                (tv show path)
+AirTime             (eg. 'Wednesday, Thursday: 9:00 pm') Path                (tv show path on disk)
 Library             (eg. videodb://2/2/1/ or videodb://tvshows/titles/1/)
 Status              (eg. 'New Series'/'Returning Series'/'Cancelled/Ended')
-StatusID            (ID of the status)
 Network             (name of the tv network that's airing the show) Started             (airdate of the first episode, eg. 09/24/07, 'Mon, Sep 24, 2007', etc.)
 Classification      (type of show, eg. Reality, Mini-Series, etc. Data is also in Genre.)